Publishing Info: January 8, 2013 by Disney Hyperion

-Book Synopsis: Rory Miller had one chance to fight back and she took it.
-Rory survived… and the serial killer who attacked her escaped.
-Now that the infamous Steven Nell is on the loose, Rory must enter the witness protection with her father and sister, Darcy, leaving their friends and family without so much as a goodbye.
+Rory Miller had one chance to fight back and she took it.
+Rory survived and the serial killer who attacked her escaped.
+Now that the infamous Steven Nell is on the loose, Rory must enter the witness protection program.
+Entering the program alongside her, is her father and sister Darcy.
+The trio starts a new life and a new beginning leaving their friends and family behind without a goodbye.

 Starting over in a new town with only each other is unimaginable for Rory and Darcy.
-They were inseparable as children, but now they can barely stand each other.
+They were inseparable as children but now they can barely stand each other.
 As the sisters settle in to Juniper Landing, a picturesque vacation island, it seems like their new home may be just the fresh start they need.
 They fall in with a group of beautiful, carefree teens and spend their days surfing, partying on the beach, and hiking into endless sunsets.
-But just as they’re starting to feel safe again, one of their new friends goes missing.
+Just as they’re starting to feel safe again, one of their new friends goes missing.
 Is it a coincidence?
 Or is the nightmare beginning all over again?
-(Courtesy of Goodreads.com)

 Okay.
 OKAY.
 What.
 Just.
 Happened.

 Guys, SHADOWLANDS is one wild ride.
 I felt like I was being pulled in a couple different directions, but in a totally good way.
 Okay, wait.
 Wait.
 Let me back up.

 Firstly — We first meet Rory as she’s being stalked by a serial killer, tearing through the woods in an attempt to escape him.
 But wait — he’s her math teacher.
 Let’s all pause to shiver and be fully creeped out by that.
 I think my science teachers were a little creepier than my math teachers, but I digress.
 Any teacher at all, and that’s just twisted and wrong.